trytolearning/trytolearning/README.md

-# 💫 Hi There, I'm Gus Alitt:
+# 💫 Hi There, I'm Gus Alitt :

+Welcome to my GitHub profile!
+Here you will find a collection of my projects, contributions, and more.

 🧑🏻‍🎓 I'm a Pengembangan Perangkat Lunak & Gim Student!
 📚 I'm currently exploring **Web Development**